vignif/ros-example/README.md

 source ~/ros_ws/devel/setup.zsh
 ```

-Now you can fire the two main nodes with:
+Now you can spin the main nodes with:
 ```
 roslaunch geo_manager Manager.launch
 ```